What caused the baby formula shortage?

 Most regular baby formulas contain the same basic ingredients and nutrients, so parents shouldn’t hesitate to buy a different brand if they’re having trouble finding their regular one.

-Families that qualify for WIC — a federal program similar to food stamps that pays for about half the formula used in the U.S. — can also contact their local agency.
+Families that qualify for WIC — a federal program similar to food stamps that pay for about half the formula used in the U.S. — can also contact their local agency.

-Health officials also warn against buying formula via social media websites or outside of conventional retailers because they could be counterfeit.
+Health officials also warn against buying formulas via social media websites or outside of conventional retailers because they could be counterfeit.

 WHY ARE PARENTS TOLD NOT TO USE MAKE-YOUR-OWN FORMULA RECIPES ONLINE?